Structured Inverse-Free Natural Gradient: Memory-Efficient & Numerically-Stable KFAC: Preliminaries

-By the BLR, Newton's method to solve the MLE problem in \eqref{eq:mle_opt} can be interpreted as another natural-gradient update to solve a variational inference problem \eqref{eq:blr_opt} with a delta approximation \citep{khan2021bayesian}.
-This interpretation allows us to view a precision matrix in the variational problem as Hessian estimation in the MLE problem.
-Thus, \citet{lin2021tractable} suggest reparameterizing the Hessian as the precision of the Gaussian posterior in a matrix logarithm space and exploiting the parameterization invariance of natural-gradients to obtain an inverse-free update scheme.
+Derived from Bayesian principles, INGD \citep{lin2023simplifying} directly approximates the Hessian inverse.
+We first introduce two ingredients INGD builds on: the Bayesian learning rule \citep[BLR,][]{khan2017conjugate,zhang2018noisy,khan18a,osawa2019practical,lin2020handling,khan2021bayesian,tan2022analytic} and an inverse-free second-order method from \citet{lin2021tractable}.
+By the BLR, Newton's method to solve the MLE \eqref{eq:mle_opt} can be seen as another natural-gradient update to solve a variational inference (VI) problem with a delta approximation \citep{khan2021bayesian}.
+This interpretation allows to view a precision matrix in the variational problem as Hessian estimation in the MLE problem.
+Thus, \citet{lin2021tractable} suggest reparameterizing the Hessian as the precision of the Gaussian posterior in a matrix logarithm space and exploiting the parameterization invariance of natural gradients to obtain an inverse-free update.

-We now describe the learning rule and relate the natural gradient update to Newton's method.
-We consider a Bayesian problem formulation, where NN weights are random variables.
-We denote these weights by new parameters $\vw$ since random variables are no longer learnable.
-We use a variational Gaussian distribution to approximate the posterior distribution of the random variables.
-Later on, we will show that the natural-gradient update of the Gaussian distribution recovers Newton's method for the learnable parameters.
-The mean and the precision matrix of the Gaussian will be treated as the learnable weights $\vmu$ and the Hessian estimation $\vS$ in Newton's step (see~\eqref{eq:newton}), respectively.
+\paragraph{BLR} Consider a Bayesian problem formulation, where NN weights are random variables.
+We denote these weights by new parameters $\vw$ since random variables are no longer learnable and use a variational Gaussian distribution to approximate the posterior over the random variables.
+Its mean and precision will be treated as the learnable weights $\vmu$ and the Hessian estimation $\vS$ in Newton's step \eqref{eq:newton}.